-In response to the comprehensive watershed analysis completed in 2009, the District has retained consultants to design Sites WP-5 (120th & Cornhusker) and 15A (168th & Fort) to provide additional flood protection in the West Papillion Creek Basin.
-Construction of WP-5 will commence in October, 2012, and Site 15A is anticipated for 2013.
+In response to the comprehensive watershed analysis completed in 2009, the District retained consultants to design Sites WP-5 (120th & Cornhusker) and 15A (168th & Fort) to provide additional flood protection in the West Papillion Creek Basin.
+Construction of WP-5 will be completed in 2014, and Site 15A is anticipated to begin in 2014.